-Each payment diary has two sections: the first, a survey questionnaire that provides a detailed profile of respondents and their cash management behaviour and the second, a diary that tracks the transactions undertaken over a preset number of days.
+Each payment diary has two sections: one survey questionnaire that provides a detailed profile of respondents and there cash management behavior and two, a diary that tracks the transactions that undertaken over a preset number of days.
 We conduct two sets of analysis for estimating cash demand.
-The first set contains individual-level analysis that consists of respondents' average money holdings and average payment behaviour over the diary sample period.
-This analysis is an attempt to describe the average behaviour of respondents.
-The second set is transaction-level data: respondents' cash holding at every transaction, combined with transaction characteristics and consumer characteristics.
+The first set contains individual-level that consists of respondents' average money holdings and average payment behavior over the diary sample period.
+This analysis is an attempt to describe the average behavior of respondents.
+The second set is a transaction level data: respondent's cash holding at every transaction, combined with transaction characteristics and with consumer characteristics.

-All following results will be based on a comparable sample of respondents age 18 or older who own a payment card.
-This reduces the sample size mainly in Austria where the survey also includes respondents from age 14 to 18.
+All following results will be based on a comparable sample of respondents with an age of 18 or older who own a payment card.
+This reduces the sample size mainly in Austria where the survey also includes respondents from 14 to 18.
 In Austria only 86% are in possession of a payment card (in Canada, 99% hold a payment card).
-We have made an effort to harmonise the sociodemographic variables and other control variables as closely as possible and are confident that comparability is high enough to compare results for the two countries.
+We have made an effort to harmonize the sociodemographic variables and other control variables as closely as possible and are confident that comparability is high enough to compare results for the two countries.
 Some variables will be used that are only available in one of the two countries.
-This is the case for variables we use as instruments for acceptance.
-The Canadian survey recorded respondents' assessment of the number of cash registers at the POS.
-This information is not available in the Austrian data, where the POS terminal density is constructed at the municipality level from external data sources.
+In particular this is the case for variables we use as instruments for acceptance.
+The Canadian survey recorded respondent's assessment of the number of cash registers at the point-of-sale.
+This information is not available in the Austrian data where the POS terminal density is constructed at the municipality level from external data sources.
 Also, our measures of shoe-leather costs and the risk of theft differ across countries.
-The variables are described in Table A.1, while a full set of descriptive statistics is available in Tables B.1 to B.4.
+The variables are described in Table A.1.
+While a full set of descriptive statistics are available in Table B.1-B.4.